 8. Stranger danger

-I don’t have any confirmed cognitive decline; the lesion load on my brain is light in comparison to that of my spinal cord, where all my damage likes to party.
+I don’t have any confirmed cognitive decline (update: I do now!); the lesion load on my brain is light in comparison to that of my spinal cord, where all my damage likes to party.
 I will cop to having difficulty focusing on any task when there’s competing noise.
 If you want to talk to me and the radio’s on we’re gonna have a problem.

 My real cognitive problem is that I don’t recognize faces.
 Like, unless we’re related, or we’ve made out (and even then), I’m not gonna recognize you.
 Dear everyone in my building, I may have had five separate convos with you in the elevator this month, and if I see you at Ezra’s Pound I won’t know who you are.